michaelb/sniprun/README.md

 [vimcmdline](https://github.com/jalvesaq/vimcmdline) is a close contender and so is / will be [conjure](https://github.com/Olical/conjure), but they do things differently enough I made sniprun instead.

+And many more projects, somewhat similar, but never quite, that I didn't notice or wanted to include.

-**Why should you use sniprun instead of these alternatives?**
+####  **Why should you use sniprun instead of these alternatives?**

-- All-language support.
+- **All-language support**.
 Sniprun can work with virtually any language, including compiled ones.
 If the language is not supported yet, anyone can create a sniprun interpreter for it!
-- Simpler user input & output.
+- **Better output**.
 Sniprun doesn't use precious screen space (like [codi](https://github.com/metakirby5/codi.vim) or [vim-slime](https://github.com/jpalardy/vim-slime)) by default (but it can).
 - Promising evolution of the project: treesitter usage is in the goals plan, to make testing/ running even better (with things like auto-fecthing variables & functions definitions).
 Those will comply at least with the File support level for a truly amazing experience.
 (I'll need some help with that though).
-- Fast, extendable and maintainable: this is not a 2k-lines vim script, nor an inherently limited one-liner.
+- **Fast, extendable and maintainable**: this is not a 2k-lines vim script, nor an inherently limited one-liner.
 It's a Rust project designed to be as clear and "contribuable" as possible.